Else-Studio/homepage/content/qa.md

 2. Do you like any of this?
 Why or why not?
 3. Share one or two stories from your journey as a tester.
 4. What mobile devices and computers (Windows/Mac/Linux) do you have access to?

-Send it to kuan@hey.com.
-I'll get back to you quickly.
-Expect a few email exchanges before we start the first project.